By Mario Mazzo

 You will need:

-- Measuring spoons and measuring cups (to measure out your ingredients of course).
+- Measuring spoons and measuring cups to measure out your ingredients.

-- A large strong tablespoon (or also the handle of a large serving spoon) or both.
+- A large “strong” tablespoon that won’t bend (or also the handle of a large serving spoon).

 - Either a large oiled or greased pot with a lid or bowl to place the dough into when it’s done being mixed, so it has time to rise and double in size without it sticking to the container.